Technologies that Play a Factor in Cancer Care in the Future

 Technologies for Monitoring and Care

 Getting diagnosed with cancer is traumatic for anyone.
-While treatments are currently available, it is important to take care of the patients and monitor their recovery.
+While treatments are currently available, taking care of the patients and monitoring their recovery is important.

 Health Sensors

-The use of health sensors implanted, embedded, or digested allows medical professionals to monitor the health of their patients.
+Health sensors implanted, embedded, or digested allow medical professionals to monitor the health of their patients.
 These sensors can monitor chemotherapy effects, including temperature and vital signs.

-Some sensors also trigger alarms whenever they detect an issue to allow caregivers to perform interventions to deal with these issues.
-Patients can also use wearables, but they are not as accurate and effective as implanted, embedded, or digested sensors.
+Some sensors also trigger alarms whenever they detect an issue, allowing caregivers to perform interventions to deal with it.
+Patients can also use wearables, but they are less accurate and effective than implanted, embedded, or digested sensors.
 These types of sensors offer great potential in cancer care in the future.

 Like & Share